-Discovered by MrSparkle, Using Bombs Discovered by Klydestorm
+Discovered by MrSparkle, Bomb Usage Discovered by Klydestorm

 By placing an object (such as Medli, Makar, an orb, statue, bombs, a pot, etc.) near the point where a ledge and wall meet (typically at a right angle), it is possible to clip Link through the vast majority of walls in the game.